-At December 30, 2018, we had outstanding interest rate swaps with an aggregate notional amount of \$1.8 billion related to the May 2015 Notes, which effectively converted approximately 43% and 50% of the fixed-rate notes due in 2020 and 2022, respectively, into floating-rate notes.
+At March 31, 2019, we had outstanding interest rate swaps with an aggregate notional amount of \$1.8 billion related to the May 2015 Notes, which effectively converted approximately 43% and 50% of the fixed-rate notes due in 2020 and 2022, respectively, into floating-rate notes.
 The net gains and losses on the interest rate swaps, as well as the offsetting gains or losses on the related fixed-rate notes attributable to the hedged risks, are recorded as interest expense in the current period.
-We did not enter into similar interest rate swaps in connection with issuance of the May 2017 Notes.
+We did not enter into interest rate swaps in connection with issuance of the May 2017 Notes.

 The effective interest rates for the notes include the interest on the notes, amortization of the discount, which includes debt issuance costs, and if applicable, adjustments related to hedging.
 Interest is payable in arrears quarterly for the floating-rate notes and semi-annually for the fixed-rate notes.
-Cash interest paid related to our commercial paper program and long-term debt, net of cash received from the related interest rate swaps, was \$234 million and \$257 million in the three months ended December 30, 2018 and December 24, 2017, respectively.
+Cash interest paid related to our commercial paper program and long-term debt, net of cash received from the related interest rate swaps, was \$281 million and \$317 million in the six months ended March 31, 2019 and March 25, 2018, respectively.

 Debt Covenants.
-The 2016 Amended and Restated Revolving Credit Facility, requires that we comply with certain covenants, including one financial covenant tomaintain a ratio of consolidated earnings before interest, taxes, depreciation and amortization to consolidated interest expense, as defined in each of the respective agreements, of not less than three to one at the end of each fiscal quarter.
+The Revolving Credit Facility requires that we comply with certain covenants, including one financial covenant tomaintain a ratio of consolidated earnings before interest, taxes, depreciation and amortization to consolidated interest expense, as defined in each of the respective agreements, of not less than three to one at the end of each fiscal quarter.
 We are not subject to any financial covenants under the notes nor any covenants that would prohibit us from incurring additional indebtedness ranking equal to the notes, paying dividends, issuing securities or repurchasing securities issued by us or our subsidiaries.
-At December 30, 2018 and September 30, 2018, we were in compliance with the applicable covenantsunder the 2016 Amended and Restated Revolving Credit Facility.
+AtMarch 31, 2019 and September 30, 2018, we were in compliance with the applicable covenants under the Revolving Credit Facility.